0dsec/blog/posts/idorlesson.md

 ## the vulnerability: IDOR

-**Insecure Direct Object Reference** IDOR is one of the most common web vulnerabilities in existence and at a base level its dead simple!
+**Insecure Direct Object Reference** is one of the most common web vulnerabilities in existence and at a base level its dead simple!

 When a web application lets the user reference a resource by an id, usually a number or a short string, and the server doesn't check whether the user is actually allowed to see that resource, that is an IDOR.